huggingface/datasets/docs/source/stream.rst

    >>> print(list(islice(multilingual_dataset, 2)))
    [{'text': 'Mtendere Village was inspired by the vision...}, {'text': "Média de débat d'idées, de culture et de littérature....}]

-Define sampling probabilities for each of the original datasets for more control over how each of them are sampled and combined.
+Define sampling probabilities from each of the original datasets for more control over how each of them are sampled and combined.
 Set the ``probabilities`` argument with your desired sampling probabilities:

 .. code-block::